oslab-swrc/Magnolia/README.md

 # LICENSE

-It is distributed under the GNU General Public License - see the accompanying COPYING file for more details.
+It is distributed under the GNU General Public License(GPL) version 2 - see the accompanying LICENSE file for more details.

-You can find more detail in here(https://www.actapress.com/Abstract.aspx?paperId=456169).